NDevTK/writeups/privacy.md

 # `ndev.tk` Privacy Policy

-The following services are in use `cdn.jsdelivr.net`, Cloudflare, GitHub pages, Google embed.
+The following services are in use `cdn.jsdelivr.net`, Cloudflare, GitHub pages.
 Sometimes data is stored in localStorage for website functionality.

 # Contact Information